Field & Specialties

-M.Phil. in Medieval History: Magdalene College, University of Cambridge, 2012 - Thesis: Carolingian Concepts of Conversion.
+M.Phil. in Medieval History, with distinction: Magdalene College, University of Cambridge, 2012 - Thesis: Carolingian Concepts of Conversion.

 B.A. in History: Brigham Young University, 2011.

-My current research focuses on the place and function of prophets and prophecy in early medieval Europe, especially its role in the developing modes of political discourse during the long ninth century.
+My current research focuses on the place and function of prophets and prophecy within early medieval european intellectual and political history.
+Specifically, I investigate the functions of the prophetic in the developing modes of political discourse during the long ninth century.

-I am currently working as a guest researcher at the Institute for Medieval Research, a part of the Austrian Academy of Sciences in Vienna until June 2017.
+From January to June 2017, I worked as a guest researcher at the Institute for Medieval Research, a part of the Austrian Academy of Sciences in Vienna.

 I have completed comprehensive examinations on Early Medieval European Intellectual history, the history of Rome from its founding to the 5th century AD, and in medieval Islamic history.